didiiinnn/UAS/UAS.md

         action: service name=nginx state=restarted
       ```

-    -  In the templates directory, create some file named yii.conf  .
+    -  In the templates directory, create some file named yii.conf.
 Then type the script as below.

       ```
       server {